USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 employees in the course of their duties.

 <sup><a name="Footnote_9">9</a></sup> A private repository is only accessible
-from within ARL; it MUST NOT be publically accessible!
+from within ARL; it MUST NOT be publicly accessible!

 <sup><a name="Footnote_10">10</a></sup> As an example, if a library is only
 used within the Linux kernel, it will have been used by very few projects, but